retirement, annuities, long term care, pensions on divorce

 The fund to be used for the trivial pension must be commuted in it's entirety;

-Commutation must occur between the member's age of 60 and 75;
+Commutation must occur from the member's age of 60;

 Pensions in payment may also be commuted but will be taxed in full as earned income.